conghc94/yii2-training/README.md

 B6 : cd nameProject : php yii migrate

 B7 : if not run you can set read/write url

+B8 : On windows, create .htaccess container
+/*
+DirectoryIndex index.php

+Options +FollowSymLinks
+IndexIgnore */*
+RewriteEngine on

+# if a directory or a file exists, use it directly
+RewriteCond %{REQUEST_FILENAME} !-f
+RewriteCond %{REQUEST_FILENAME} !-d

+# otherwise forward it to index.php
+RewriteRule . index.php
+*/

 Yii 2 Advanced Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for developing complex Web applications with multiple tiers.